 If this key belongs to an organization you work for, then it is important to speak to the senior developers at your organization.
 It can be scary to let your company know you have leaked sensitive information, particularly if it has happened on a personal repository.
 But honesty is the best approach, it is possible the company has already discovered the leak, mistakes can be forgiven if the problem is resolved and you genuinely care.

 Don’t hope that the problem will go away - mistakes happen, and it is best to be honest and upfront.

 Did you know?

 Slack keys are among the rare API tokens that have the ability to auto-revoke themselves!
 As simple as using the auth.revoke endpoint!

 Step 2.
-(Optional) Get rid of the evidence
+(Optional) Permanently delete all evidence of the leak

 Once the secret has been revoked, it cannot be used anymore.
 Nonetheless, having credentials, even expired ones, could look unprofessional and raise concerns.
 Additionally, some secrets cannot be revoked (for example, database records), or credentials no one can guarantee were properly revoked (for example, SSH keys that can be used in many different places).
 While we will go through the steps of how to remove secrets from the git history, please note that this is not a trivial task, and it is advised to seek the guidance of a senior developer.

 a.
 Either delete your repository or make it private